hashgraph/hedera-sdk-reference/reference/schedule/ScheduleId.md

 Stringify this ID into `{shard}.{realm}.{num}-{checksum}` using the client's network.

 Note: The client must contain a network with a known [`NetworkName`](reference/NetworkName.md)

-Note: If the account ID has an `aliasKey`, `toStringWithChecksum` will throw an error

 ---